EdwinWenink/archive_fever/content/posts/20-security_privacy_key_terms.md

 tags: [Security, Privacy, Identity]
 ---

-Discussions about privacy and security-issues are in the news daily, related to some scandal, data leaks, new regulations (GDPR), increased surveillance in response to terrorism, etc.
+Discussions about privacy- and security issues are in the news daily, related to some scandal, data leaks, new regulations (GDPR), increased surveillance in response to terrorism, etc.
-But what do these concepts actually mean, and how do they relate to each other?
+But what do these concepts of privacy and security actually mean, and how do they relate to each other?
-Everyone probably has some intuitive notion of these concepts, but on a closer look, very little is clear.
+Everyone probably has some intuitive notion of these concepts, but on a closer look, they are more complex than one would expect.
 Discussions about privacy and security should begin with: *what* privacy, *what* security?
-These questions, despite their perhaps "dry" conceptual nature, are important for anyone interested in what is at stake in privacy- and security-related discussions going on now.
+These questions, despite their perhaps "dry" conceptual nature, are important for anyone interested in what is at stake in the privacy- and security-related discussions going on right now.
 In fact it is also important for those that do not share this interest, because the results of these discussions will affect them nevertheless.
 The goal of this blog post is to provide some pointers, distinctions, and questions; not answers.
 I have only relatively recently begun to engage with these topics myself and by writing this post I hope to test and develop my current understanding of the topic, which is very much in progress, perhaps even infantile.